KristjanPikhof/AiTermy/README.md

 # Combine history and file context
 ai "Why is this test failing?" -l 15 -f test_output.log

+# Ask a follow-up question (continues previous conversation by default)
+ai "Can you explain that in more detail?"

+# Start a new conversation explicitly
+ai -n "Let's talk about something else"

 # Get help (shows options and current model)
 ai -h

 # Check version
 ai -v
 ```

+## Conversation Functionality

+AiTermy maintains conversation history between commands, making it easy to have natural back-and-forth interactions:

+* **Default behavior**: `ai "question"` automatically continues the previous conversation
+* **New conversation**: `ai -n "question"` explicitly starts a fresh conversation
+* **Explicit continuation**: `ai -c "question"` explicitly continues a conversation (same as default)

+The conversation state is stored in `~/.aitermy/conversations/` and persists between terminal sessions.
+By default, up to 10 conversation turns are maintained for context.

+After each response, AiTermy shows:
+1. The current number of conversation turns
+2. How to continue the conversation
+3. How to start a new conversation

 ## Configuration (`.env` file)